Valid8-security/valid8-binaries/INSTALLATION_GUIDE.md

 ## Why Security Warnings?

 Valid8 binaries are **not code signed** (to avoid $99-400/year costs).
-This is common for open-source tools.
+This is common for software tools distributed directly.

 **macOS:** Gatekeeper blocks unsigned apps by default **Windows:** SmartScreen flags unsigned executables

-Both are **safe to bypass** for Valid8 - it's open-source and you can review the code.
+Both are **safe to bypass** for Valid8 - it's a legitimate security scanning tool from Valid8 Security.

 ## Verification

-You can verify Valid8 is safe by:
+You can verify Valid8 is legitimate by:
-1. Reviewing the source code: https://github.com/Valid8-security/parry-scanner
+1. Downloading from our official website: https://valid8code.ai
-2. Building from source yourself
+2. Checking the binary hash matches our releases
-3. Checking the binary hash matches our releases
+3. Contacting support if you have concerns

 ## Future Plans